kraoNEU/Customer_Churn_Prediction/README.md

 #### Dataset Description (Shweta):

-The dataset we are working with on for this project contains 12 features and about 10000 rows of customer data from a bank in Europe.
+The dataset we are working with on for this project contains 12 features and about 10000 rows of customer data from a bank in Europe (specifically Spain, Germany & France).

    <img width="654" alt="image" src="https://user-images.githubusercontent.com/102252835/183488857-40f0c92b-beb5-4a71-bfb7-10c556647c2e.png">

+The features in this data set are as follows:
+•	customer_id, (Numerical)
+•	credit_score, (Numerical)
+•	country, (Categorical)
+•	gender, (Categorical)
+•	age, (Numerical)
+•	tenure, (Numerical)
+•	balance, (Numerical)
+•	products_number, (Numerical)
+•	credit_card, (Numerical)
+•	active_member, (Numerical)
+•	estimated_salary, (Numerical)
+•	churn, used as the target.
+1 if the client has left the bank during some period or 0 if he/she has not.

+The data these columns signify are self-explanatory.

 #### EDA: